orbitalquark/textadept/docs/manual.md

 On Windows, you can either use the Visual Studio solution to build Textadept, or run `cmake --build -j` from the build directory in Visual Studio's developer command prompt.

+**Tip:** you can use the environment variable `TEXTADEPT_HOME` to specify the location of Textadept's root directory.
+Doing so allows you to run Textadept executables directly from the binary directory without having to install or copy them.

 **Windows and macOS Note:** when installing the Qt version of Textadept, Qt's *bin/* directory should be in your `%PATH%` or `$PATH`, respectively.